iPrasanjitRoy/E-Commerce/README.md

 ---

----

-## License
-This project is licensed under the MIT License 📜.

----

 ## Contact
-For any questions or support, please reach out to [Your Name](mailto:yourname@example.com) 📧.
+For any questions or support, please reach out to [Prasanjit Roy](mailto:hiprasanjitroy@gmail.com) 📧.